 The role of Preveli monastery and its monks during the Battle of Crete (1941) was very important both in the battle against the invading German forces, in the support of the allied forces even as a refuge for those soldiers who weren’t rescued and had to remain on the island.

 Together with Arkadi Monastery, Preveli is among the most important religious centers in Crete.
 You can read about both of them in this article about monasteries, churches, and mosques of Crete.

-40. Visit the Mountain Springs of Argyroupoli
+40. Walk around the Mountain Springs in Argyroupoli

 The mountain village of Argyroupoli is a mountain village about 27 km southwest the city of Rethymnon.
 Argyroupolis was once a powerful Roman settlement, known as Lappa, a remarkable city with traditional Roman characteristics, including aqueducts, and public baths.

 In recent years, archaeologists found ancient Roman villas of unique beauty, but also mosaics, statues, vases, and pottery.
 The importance of Ancient Lappa is highlighted by the coins that the city minted, also found during the excavations.

 Some of the things you can see in the area are the waterfalls surrounded by lush vegetation as well as the several springs that originate in river Mouselas.